Skip to Main Content

 February 19, 2026

-Powering progress in Southwest Washington: How Energy Trust and Clark Public Utilities help facilities cut energy use
+Powering progress in Southwest Washington: How Energy Trust of Oregon and Clark Public Utilities help facilities cut energy use

 A technician kneels in front of a large blue industrial boiler control panel, adjusting switches and buttons.
 The panel is covered with gauges, indicator lights, and wiring, and is connected to surrounding pipes and valves in a mechanical room with concrete flooring and additional equipment in the background.